minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### DAX does not support SQL query caching.

+#### When you use server-side encryption with AWS KMS (SSE-KMS), you can specify a customer-managed CMK that you have already created.
+SSE-KMS provides you with an audit trail that shows when your CMK was used and by whom.

+#### When you use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3), each object is encrypted with a unique key.

 #### With Server-Side Encryption with Customer-Provided Keys (SSE-C), you manage the encryption keys and Amazon S3 manages the encryption

 #### Network Load Balancer is best suited for use-cases involving low latency and high throughput workloads that involve scaling to millions of requests per second.